sauravvishal8797/MovieFy/README.md

 # MovieFy

-An app to display the current happenings in the world of entertainment including movies, tv series, music.
-This project is a part of
-Android Developer Nanodegree course from Udacity.
+An app to display the current happenings in the world of movies.
+This project is a part of Android Developer Nanodegree course from Udacity.

 ## How to run the application